americocunhajr/americocunhajr.github.io/_pages/about.md

 ## 👋 Welcome to My Page!

 I am an Associate Professor of Applied Mathematics at [Rio de Janeiro State University (UERJ)](https://www.uerj.br){:target="_blank"} in Brazil.
-This summer, I will join the team of Brazil's [National Laboratory of Scientific Computing (LNCC)](https://www.lncc.br){:target="_blank"}, a research unit of the Brazilian Ministry of Science, Technology, and Innovation.
+This summer, I will join the team of the [National Laboratory of Scientific Computing (LNCC)](https://www.lncc.br){:target="_blank"}, a research unit of the Brazilian Ministry of Science, Technology, and Innovation.

-My research work lies in the intersection between Applied Mathematics, Mechanical Engineering, and Computational Sciences, revolving around understanding complex systems, from origami metamaterials to epidemic phenomena.
+My research work lies in the intersection between Applied Mathematics, Mechanical Engineering, and Computational Science, revolving around understanding complex systems, from origami metamaterials to epidemic phenomena.

 📌 What drives me?